-From an OCD standpoint, to be triggered is to experience something in a situation or an environment that causes you to have an intrusive thought, image, or urge, or reminds you of a previous one.
+People often throw around the word “triggered.”
+But if you’re living with obsessive-compulsive disorder (OCD), to be triggered is to experience a situation or environment that causes you to have an intrusive thought, image, or urge, or one that reminds you of a previous one.
 Essentially, a trigger is anything that leads to an OCD obsession.
-Once triggered, you may start to feel anxiety and discomfort.
+Once triggered, you may start to feel anxious and uncomfortable.
 The members I work with in therapy often say that triggers can seemingly come out of nowhere, immediately demanding their full attention.

-Triggers can come in many forms and are unique to the individual.
-Perhaps you are spending time with your partner when the feeling that you might not be attracted to them strikes suddenly.
+So what does a trigger look like?
+Perhaps you’re spending time with your partner when suddenly the feeling that you might not be attracted to them strikes.
 Maybe you’re in public and someone brushes against you, causing you to worry obsessively: “How old were they?
 Could they have been underage?
 Did I feel an attraction to them?”
-Or perhaps you drive home from work at night and hear a news story on the radio about a hit-and-run.
-Worries strike one after another: “Did I drive by there?
+Or you could be driving home from work at night and hear a news story on the radio about a hit-and-run incident that makes you worry, “Did I drive by there?
 Could I have hit someone without remembering?
 I need to turn around to know for certain.”

 When OCD is triggered, these are not just passing thoughts or feelings; they set off obsessive thoughts, anxieties, or fears that can last a long time.